 As more of the world population is vaccinated and transitions out of lockdown, business leaders face increasing pressure to deliver projects that strengthen their company’s market position and competitiveness.
 Capital managers and project sponsors must align on the value proposition for each project in the portfolio, balancing risks associated with the remaining execution against their forecast revenues, or other business justification for the project.
 Business has to manage cost-benefit risk by deciding which projects to cancel and which projects to restart.
 The next important decision after that is selecting the best restart strategy for each project to deliver their business value.

 Owner companies should be aware of the different risk profiles when restarting their capital projects.
 IPA research shows that outcomes differ considerably depending on the project lifecycle phase in which the stoppage occurs.
 Projects stopped and restarted during the definition phase of the work process, before detailed engineering and construction, had similar outcomes to projects that never stopped and restarted.
-In contrast, projects stopped and restarted after the definition phase averaged about 5 percent more cost growth than uninterrupted projects.
+In contrast, projects stopped and restarted after the definition phase averaged about 5 percentage points more cost growth than uninterrupted projects.
 Moreover, IPA research has found that projects stopped and restarted during the construction phase average significantly more cost growth than projects stopped and restarted during detailed engineering.
 These typical outcomes impact project economics and should be considered during the restart decisions.

 IPA research has found that projects with long deferrals have considerably more business risk, averaging lower net present value (NPV) than projects with shorter postponements.
 Projects with lengthy postponements are more likely to encounter changes in permitting and government regulations that disrupt execution plans, contributing to higher total costs and less predictable construction schedules.
 There is also risk of losing key owner and contractor team members, along with their valuable execution knowledge.
 In addition, owners should expect to re-negotiate contracts with material and labor suppliers after a long postponement.